crystallabs/virtualtime/README.md

 negative values to positive ones.

-This choice was made because it is only possible to know the exact values if/when `year` and `month` happen to be integers.
-If they are a value of any other type (e.g. a range, `2023..2030`), it is ambiguous or indeterminable what the value should be.
+This choice was made because it is only possible to know the exact values if/when `year` and `month` happen to be defined and contain integers.
+If they are not both defined, or they contain a value of any other type (e.g. a range `2023..2030`), it is ambiguous or indeterminable what the exact value should be.

 # Materialization